balqui/pytokr/README.md

 `item, items = pytokr(iter = True)`

-(a call that would accept as well a `source` as first parameter).
+(such call would accept as well a `source` as first parameter).
-Then you can run `for itm in items():` or make up a `ls = list(items())` and, with some care, avoid the depending on the StopIteration exception.
+Then you can run `for itm in items():` or make up a `ls = list(items())` and, with some care, avoid the dependence on the EndOfDataError exception.

 Both combine naturally: the individual item function can be called